zelos-alpha/demeter/docs/source/market_boros.md

 If your goal is research on Boros plus external funding carry, use the four-leg experimental sample and treat it as a costed research prototype, not a production-grade perp replay.

+For execution mode selection and current benchmark guidance, see:

+- `market_boros_modes`